hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06c-BasicAPIs.md

       + display content in the `textarea` with `id="fileContent"`: `document.getElementById("fileContent").value= e.target.result;`
   + read multiple files
     + select multiple files: `<input type="file" id="files" multiple onchange="readFilesAndDisplayAsText(this.files);"/><br/>`
-    + `onload` listener to print the name of thev file...
+    + `onload` listener to print the name of the file...

       ```js
       function addOnLoadListener(reader, name) {
-          // Add an onload listener that will be able to print the name of the
+          // Add an onload listener that will be able to print the name of the file...
-          // file...
           reader.onload = function(e) {
               filesContent.value += "###### READING FILE " + name + " ######";
               filesContent.value += e.target.result;